Brighter-bits/AdventOfCode2024/ReadME.md

 Looks like some flood fill stuff, I couldn't do stuff like this last year, but this year is different.
 I flood fill and then count "edges".
 We will always hit the field at the top left, so we only need to go right and down each time.

-Can't actually only go right and down as I also need to check for the edges on the left and top
+Can't actually only go right and down as I also need to check for the edges on the left and top.

+Whoa, another day which took far too long.
+A few problems include

+- Being unable to see the s at the end of a variable and using the wrong length
+- Trying to count everything twice
+- Letters being to the left of the topmost left item (solved by just getting rid of efficiency)
+- Going in circles (literally)
+- And more!

+But it's over and it's still technically the 12th.
+There's still 5 minutes till midnight